 - Concussion, brain tumours and lumbar punctures can also lead to headaches.

-These include side effects of certain medications, eating or drinking iced foods and fluids, withdrawal from alcohol or caffeine, breathing in chemical fumes or smoke or chemical solvents, eating large amounts of monosodium glutamate, exposure to insecticides, lead and carbon tetrachloride, use of amphetamines, high altitudes (above 4500m), high blood sugar, low blood sugar, low calcium levels in the blood and kidney failure.
+Other possible causes include side effects of certain medications, eating or drinking iced foods and fluids, withdrawal from alcohol or caffeine, breathing in chemical fumes or smoke or chemical solvents, eating large amounts of monosodium glutamate, exposure to insecticides, lead and carbon tetrachloride, use of amphetamines, high altitudes (above 4500 m), high blood sugar, low blood sugar, low calcium levels in the blood and kidney failure.

 In most cases headaches are harmless, but if the following symptoms are present, there may be serious underlying problems: